jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_NumberOfFiles.md

 ---
-title: Tempdb Number of Files Alarm
+title: Tempdb Number of Files alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "This alarm is raised when the number of files in the Tempdb database is less than the number of processors and the SQL Server is experiencing contention on Tempdb."
 sidebar: c_sqlserver_sidebar